aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

     *via 10.100.200.254, Vlan200, [0/0], 00:29:41, direct
 ```

 leaf1 can now ARP for the destination directly.
-Since this fabric is configured for Ingress Replication, leaf1 uses its flood list for VLAN 200 to package the broadcast ARP into a unicast VXLAN packet and send it to every VTEP (PE) in the flood list.
+Since this fabric is configured for Ingress Replication (default on Junos OS is Ingress Replication and we have explictly configured Ingress Replication on NXOS), leaf1 uses its flood list for VLAN 200 to package the broadcast ARP into a unicast VXLAN packet and send it to every VTEP (PE) in the flood list.
 This includes leaf3.

 When leaf3 receives this, it decapsulates the VXLAN packet and floods the ARP to all local ports in VLAN 200. h4 now receives this ARP packet, it builds its local ARP cache and sends an ARP reply back.